The Zodiac Crimes: Plot synopsis

 Arriving at the studio, Batman and Robin are led outside, where Penguin escapes on Joker's Boom Bug.
 The Dynamic Duo chase the bizarre truck, but lose The Penguin, who cleverly lifts himself off with the aid of his umbrella and an overhead wire.
 While Batman and Robin are led astray, The Joker and his shapely henchwoman, Venus, make off with the true twins: the famous twin diamonds.
 Returning to the Batcave, The Caped Crusader learns the location of The Joker's hideout by analyzing the long wig left behind by Venus at the studio when she masqueraded as one of the Twins.
 Arriving at the hideout, Batman and Robin find the place deserted save for Venus, who falls for Batman and agrees to help him and Robin snare The Joker.
 She leads the Dynamic Duo to the opera house, where Joker and Penguin, plan to commit two Zodiac Crimes: the kidnapping of Leo Crustash (Leo the Lion and Crustacean the Crab).
 A fight ensues, but Joker and his minions escape with Crustash, abandoning Penguin to the fate of the authorities.

 Figuring that The Joker is scheming to pilfer a masterpiece entitled "Virgin Bereaved" (Virgo the Virgin), Batman and Robin dash to the Gotham City Museum and find Joker with only his henchman Uranus - or so they think.
 The duo's odds quickly go from 2-on-2 to 7-on-2 as the artwork around them reveals themselves to be the other henchmen.
 After the fight is over, Joker orders the final statue, "Venus Unobserved", to put them under with a sleeping powder.
 Venus watches in horror and regret as Joker then has the Duo tied down to an altar beneath a giant meteorite, which is rigged to fall on them when its supporting cable is severed by a revolving piece of thermite attached to a planetary mobile surrounding the great rock.

-Cliffhanger text

-CAN IT BE?
-THE DYNAMIC DUO CRUSHED TO DEATH BY AN EIGHT TON METEORITE??

-WILL THE JOKER'S PROPHECY COME TRUE??
-ARE THEIR HOROSCOPES CANCELLED??